Agriculture in Taiwan: Empire of Japan

 During the Empire of Japan, the Japanese greatly improved the agriculture sectors in Taiwan.
 They built concrete dams, reservoirs and aqueducts which forms an extensive irrigation system, such as the Chianan Irrigation.
 Arable land for rice and sugarcane productions increased by more than 74% and 30% respectively.
 They also established farmers' associations.
 Agriculture sector dominated the economy of Taiwan at that time.
 In 1904, 23% area of Taiwan was used as agricultural land.

 The Taiwan Agricultural Research institute (TARI) was founded in 1895 by the Japanese colonial powers.

+By 1939 Taiwan was the third largest exporter of bananas and canned pineapple in the world.

 Republic of China

 After the handover of Taiwan from Japan to the Republic of China in 1945, the government revitalized the agricultural sector first to recover from the damage caused by World War II and completed a full recovery by 1953.

+In the early 1950s, agriculture was Taiwan's largest economic sector and the vast majority of Taiwanese were farmers.

 The government extended agricultural facilities and introduced the land reform program under the Sino-American Joint Commission on Rural Reconstruction.
 By 1956, agricultural land accounted for 34% of Taiwan's land use.

 In the late 1940s, Taiwan underwent high-speed economic growth and industrialization.
 In 1963, industrial sectors output value exceeded agricultural sectors output value.
 Also in the 1960s, the government shifted their priority to the development of export-oriented economic policy which focused on labor-intensive industries, such as textiles, convenience food and consumer electronics which eventually made Taiwan part of the Four Asian Tigers, along with British Hong Kong, Singapore and South Korea.
 However, this caused pressure on the agricultural sector as more and more people moved away from rural areas and labor costs increased.

 In the 1970s, the role of agriculture shifted from the primary focus of the economy to a supporting role.
 The government at that time issued policies for farmers to grow organic crops.
 In the 1980s, much farmland was left idle due to the emigration of people from rural to urban areas as well as Taiwan beginning to open up to staple food imports.
 On 1 January 2002, Taiwan joined the World Trade Organization under the name Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu.
 This accession caused further damage to the agricultural sector in Taiwan.
 In response, the government has promoted agricultural tourism.